Hunsrück, Germany: What to pack, what to wear, and when to go [2022]

 March

-If you vacation in Hunsrück during March, you are likely to find that it can be very chilly, somewhat rainy and very stormy.
+If you vacation in Hunsrück during March, you might find that it can be very chilly, somewhat rainy and very stormy.
 Temperatures tend to hover around the low 40s F (single digits C) during the day, while at night they can dip into the low 30s F (single digits C).
 Humidity is generally between 60 and 70% during the day.
 In terms of precipitation, you can expect it to rain about half of the time and snow once in a while.

 What to wear/what to pack: